 Many proverbs are similar in different languages and come from translations of the Bible or classical literature.
 Other proverbs are more culture-specific.
 What do the most common Swedish proverbs say about a culture?
 Which values do they reflect?
 Here are a few Swedish proverbs that express important cultural values.

-Presented by Swedish with Mumm
+Ad by Swedish with Mumm

 Independence and Self Sufficiency